samcooler/flame_art/pi_setup/README.md

 Installed 32-bit legacy.
 This means it will NOT run chromatik.
 Chromatik requires Java 17 minimum, which also requires a 64-bit OS.
 That's fine we're not using Chromatik.

+NOTE: for RPI 5 had to install Bookworm, and probably installed 64-bit.
+See below for network configuration. **ALL OTHER CONFIGURATION THE SAME**.

 ## username password network

 Ethernet is configured for static IP address on 192.168.13, so we don't have to use